Salt spray test: Testing equipment

+Steel salt fog corrosion test chamber (M Series) manufactured by Auto Technology Company, used for accelerated corrosion testing in accordance with standards such as ASTM B117 and ISO 9227.

 The apparatus for testing consists of a closed testing cabinet/chamber, where a salt water (5% NaCl) solution is atomized by means of spray nozzle(s) using pressurized air.
 This produces a corrosive environment of dense salt water fog (also referred to as a mist or spray) in the chamber, so that test samples exposed to this environment are subjected to severely corrosive conditions.
 Chamber volumes vary from supplier to supplier.
 If there is a minimum volume required by a particular salt spray test standard, this will be clearly stated and should be complied with.
 There is a general historical consensus that larger chambers can provide a more homogeneous testing environment.